 After I moved to Pennsylvania, I supervised education majors and taught the following courses at Bloomsburg and Bucknell Universities:

 - Teaching of Fine Arts in the Elementary School (both in-person and online)

 - Teaching Literacy and Literature in Diverse Classrooms

 - Language Arts Methods in the Modern Elementary School

 - Teaching Social Studies in the Elementary School

 - Seminar in Learning Experiences with Young Children

 - Assessment in Early Childhood Education

-Some of my education heroes are Nancy Atwell, Howard Gardner, and Diane Ravitch.
+Some of my education heroes are Nancie Atwell, Howard Gardner, and Diane Ravitch.

 In addition to my "day job," I also write, and my children's writing is represented by Louise Fury at The Bent Agency.
 As an active member of SCBWI, I love to attend conferences and meet other kid lit enthusiasts.
 My writing has appeared in Highlights for Children, Scary Mommy.
 The Marshall Project and more.
 I co-authored a third grade field trip on Systems for the Bloomsburg Children's Museum in Bloomsburg, PA.
 I frequently contribute to News-O-Matic, the daily newspaper for kids.